How to apply for a permit

 This list covers more common projects - but does not cover all activities which require permits.
 It is advisable to call the Building Department before starting your work if you are not certain if a permit is required.
 Remember: Reputable contractors know which jobs require permits in Cocoa Beach and they obtain the permits as required.

-When application is made for a building permit, the city checks to make sure the contractor is properly licensed and that the work is done by a licensed professional with the required liability insurance.
+When an application is made for a building permit, the city checks to make sure the contractor is properly licensed and that the work is done by a licensed professional with the required liability insurance.
 When the work is completed, a building inspector from the city then inspects the completed job to make sure it was done properly and complies with the city code.
 This protects you!

 So when you consider having work done on your property, please call the city first at 321-868-3217 or email to find out if a permit is required and then make sure the contractor gets the building permit before work begins.